 Effective Summer 2024 completed summer forms are no longer required to be submitted to, or approved by, the Research Provost Office.

 Summer Salary Requests are to be managed at the School/College level.
 Faculty should work with their appropriate payroll administrator to ensure the accuracy of salary distributions.

+EXCEEDING 3/9THS PAY

+For Faculty requesting summer overbase that exceeds 3/9ths pay, that process remains the same.
+This form must be completed and sent to Paul Lawrence at plawrenc@bu.edu.

 EFFORT